davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 <span class="text-monospace text-nowrap">schedule</span> action of the <span class="text-monospace text-nowrap">InterpretersOffice\Admin\ScheduleController</span>,
 so we move on.

+### an example controller, action and view

 We mentioned earlier that during bootstrapping, Laminas initializes a *service manager*.
 The framework uses this service manager to instantiate controllers via factory classes,  i.e., classes that implement <span class="text-monospace">Laminas\ServiceManager\Factory\FactoryInterface</span>.
 A standard practice is to write configuration in a module's <span class="text-monospace">module.config.php</span> mapping controllers to factories.
 Looking at the
 [<span class="text-monospace">ScheduleControllerFactory</span>](https://github.com/davidmintz/court-interpreters-office/blob/master/module/Admin/src/Controller/Factory/ScheduleControllerFactory.php)'s
 <span class="text-monospace">invoke__</span> method you'll notice that the first argument is an implementation
 of <span class="text-monospace">Interop\Container\ContainerInterface</span>.
 That <code class="language-php">$container</code> is